India tests nuclear capable missile with range as far as Beijing

-BHUBANESWAR, India India successfully test-fired for a second time a nuclear-capable missile on Sunday that can reach Beijing and much of Europe, bringing a step closer production of a weapon designed to strengthen its nuclear deterrent.
+BHUBANESWAR, India, Sept 12 India successfully test-fired for a second time a nuclear-capable missile on Sunday that can reach Beijing and much of Europe, bringing a step closer production of a weapon designed to strengthen its nuclear deterrent.

 "The test was successful," said Ravi Kumar Gupta, spokesman for the Defence Research and Development Organisation (DRDO).
 "It hit the target in a predefined trajectory.
 It met all the mission objectives"